 - 1. Remove the water line from the outlet side of the freshwater pump (opposite side from filter). - 2.
-Open the galley faucet. - 3.
+Open the faucet that is furthest away from the freshwater pump. - 3.
 Place the air nozzle against the end of the just removed water line and blow air through the system. - 4.
-When water stops coming out of the galley faucet, stop the air and Close the faucet. - 5.
-Reconnect the water line to the pump.
+When water stops coming out of the Open faucet, stop the air and Close the faucet. - 5.
+One at a time, repeat this process on all faucets and showers.